- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Delegat Group is:

 The 'return' is the amount earned after tax over the last twelve months.
-One way to conceptualize this is that for each NZ$1 of shareholders' capital it has, the company made NZ$0.16 in profit.
+That means that for every NZ$1 worth of shareholders' equity, the company generated NZ$0.17 in profit.

-Next, on comparing Delegat Group's net income growth with the industry, we found that the company's reported growth is similar to the industry average growth rate of 6.8% in the same period.
+As a next step, we compared Delegat Group's net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 5.2%.

 Earnings growth is a huge factor in stock valuation.
-It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
+The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
 By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
-Is DGL fairly valued?
-This infographic on the company's intrinsic value has everything you need to know.
+Has the market priced in the future outlook for DGL?
+You can find out in our latest intrinsic value infographic research report.

-Besides, Delegat Group has been paying dividends for at least ten years or more.
-This shows that the company is committed to sharing profits with its shareholders.
+Additionally, Delegat Group has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.
 Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 28%.
-As a result, Delegat Group's ROE is not expected to change by much either, which we inferred from the analyst estimate of 14% for future ROE.
+Therefore, the company's future ROE is also not expected to change by much with analysts predicting an ROE of 14%.

-In total, we are pretty happy with Delegat Group's performance.
-In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
-The latest industry analyst forecasts show that the company is expected to maintain its current growth rate.
+Overall, we are quite pleased with Delegat Group's performance.
+Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
+Unsurprisingly, this has led to an impressive earnings growth.
+That being so, a study of the latest analyst forecasts show that the company is expected to see a slowdown in its future earnings growth.
 To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.